yanapyryalina/NLP-literature-analysis/README.md

 For more findings, check out the Results section of my report in this folder or through this link [here](https://docs.google.com/document/d/1XUBmfaKCUlWnRs6jaWdrXDH8M8Yh0mFkZulmeRgOAFU/edit?usp=sharing).

+I believe that there is great value in looking at works of literature from a data science perspective, as it allows to analyze the humanity's most valued views of the world from a new fresh angle that the 21st century is bringing to us.
+I look forward to expanding this project to analyze works of literature accross more time periods and languages including Russian and French.

 ### Credits
 Thank you so much to Alice Zhao who made such an amazing PyOhio 2018 conference workshop that inspired this project.
 Check out her workshop [here](https://www.youtube.com/watch?v=xvqsFTUsOmc)